Products

 This increased purchasing power not only leads to higher transaction volumes but also cultivates stronger relationships with merchants, ultimately driving up GPV and bolstering the financial health of the ISV itself.

-By offering embedded financing, software companies also position themselves as indispensable partners, seamlessly integrated into their merchants' operations.
-As a result, merchants are more likely to choose and remain loyal to the software platform that not only meets their payment needs but also helps them manage their finances effectively.
+By offering embedded financing, software companies also position themselves as indispensable partners, seamlessly integrated into their customers' operations.
+This leads to increased LTV and customers more likely to stick with a platform that not only meets their payment needs but also helps them manage their finances effectively.

 The Embedded Capital Solution